 Wrap your lasagna, vegetables meat, etc. in a few casserole dishes and wrap in tin foil.
 Stack them on top of each other and place them inside a bag.
 Your entire dinner will be nice and hot for when you (or your guests) arrive at the party!

-Heat lamps are used in all restaurants!
+Heat lamps are used in every single restaurant for good reason!
 Once the food is ready, chefs will place it under a heat lamp until the server comes to take it away.
 It does a great job at keeping food warm especially food that is meant to stay crispy!
 It is really great for appetizers!

 Use Your Slow Cooker To Keep Food Warm